adwitiyashukla/gridpulse/README.md

 | `GET /anomalies` | flagged hours, filterable by severity |
 | `GET /data-quality` | the latest quality scorecard |
 | `POST /ask` | a natural language question answered through the guarded SQL agent |

-## How I decided it was good enough

-Four things, in order of how much I trust them.

-The split is chronological and the test window is the most recent 90 days, held back entirely.
-Validation is the 60 days before that, used only for early stopping.
-The point model used all 3,000 boosting rounds, so early stopping never fired.

-The benchmark is external.
-I am not marking my own homework, because the EIA number comes out of the same file as the actuals.

-The features are tested for leakage directly. `tests/test_features.py` reconstructs what each lag and rolling window should be from the raw series and compares.

-The warehouse is tested end to end against a synthetic grid built in code with a daily cycle, a weekly cycle, a yearly temperature cycle and the V shaped temperature response.
-Correct answers are known by construction, so the tests can assert on them.

-Sixteen quality checks run over the real warehouse across six categories, ten of them marked critical.
-A failing critical check stops the pipeline before a model is trained or exported, so a broken model cannot reach the live site.

 ## Running it